VB6Hobbyst7/Excel4Engineering/README.md

-# The Examples of Using Excel VBA in Engineering Fields
+# The Examples of Excel VBA for Engineering

 **VBA** stands for Visual Basic for Applications.
 It's a programming language that enables you to control just about everything in Excel.